 Simply put, Dogecoin mining is the process of rewarding dogecoins for miners verifying and confirming a Dogecoin transaction.
 In general, cryptocurrency mining is the process of creating new crypto tokens, for instance, Dogecoin mining is the process of creating new Dogecoins.

 Cryptocurrency mining involves solving complex mathematical problems for verifying and confirming a cryptocurrency transaction.
 Nevertheless, not all cryptocurrencies can be mined.
-Some of the cryptocurrencies that are mined are Bitcoin, Litecoin, Dogecoin, among others.
+Some of the cryptocurrencies that are mined are Bitcoin, Litecoin, and Dogecoin, among others.

 How much time does it take to mine Dogecoin?

 Dogecoin is considered one of the easiest that can be mined instead of the high-power mining rigs of Bitcoin.
 Typically, the time taken for mining a Bitcoin is 10 minutes, while the block time for Dogecoin is 60 seconds.
-Meaning, it roughly takes a minute to confirm and add a new block (transaction data) to the existing blockchain network of Dogecoin.
+Meaning, that it roughly takes a minute to confirm and add a new block (transaction data) to the existing blockchain network of Dogecoin.
 Blockchain is a public distributed ledger of information containing every Dogecoin transaction chronologically arranged.

 Mining rewards vary and depend on the cryptocurrency mined.
 In the case of Bitcoin and Litecoin, the mining reward is 6.25 BTC and 12.5 LTC, respectively, while for Dogecoin, it is 10000 Doge.
 Also, comparatively, mining Dogecoin is faster and less expensive when compared to the first cryptocurrency, Bitcoin.
 However, similar to Bitcoin, one can mine Dogecoin individually (solo) or via the Dogecoin mining pool.
 In the case of the latter, the reward is shared by all miners registered with the pool.
 Nevertheless, the chances of striking it are higher in a pool when compared to mining individually.